Bebe Rexha: 2017–2019: Expectations

 In September 2017, Rexha began teasing new songs for a third installment in the All Your Fault series, with her manager going on record about its release.
 However, it appeared plans had changed, as Bebe revealed through a tweet in November 2017 that her next project would be called Expectations.
 Rexha revealed the cover art for this debut studio album on April 8, 2018, and the album was released on June 22, 2018.
 Previous singles from All Your Fault, "I Got You" and "Meant to Be" appear on Expectations as well.

 On April 13, 2018, "Ferrari" and "2 Souls on Fire", the latter of which features Quavo of Migos, were released as promotional singles along with the pre-order.
 On June 15, 2018, "I'm a Mess" was released as the first single from the album.
 On November 20, 2018, "Say My Name" was released which featured David Guetta and J Balvin.
 In December 2018, Rexha was nominated for Best New Artist at the 61st Annual Grammy Awards.

+On January 26, 2019, Rexha performed the songs “Me, Myself & I” and “Meant to Be” on stage at the SAP Center in San Jose, California as part of the festivities for the 2019 National Hockey League All-Star Game.
 On February 15, 2019, Rexha released her single "Last Hurrah".
 Later that month, it was announced that she would serve as the fifth coach for The Voice's Comeback Stage for season 16.
 Rexha tweeted in April 2019 that she has twelve songs ready for her second studio album, and that her new music is inspired by Britney Spears.
 On May 1, 2019, it was announced that Rexha will be one of the opening acts of the Jonas Brothers' Happiness Begins Tour.
 On May 31, Rexha and the Chainsmokers released "Call You Mine".
 The song is the Chainsmokers' third project using Rexha's voice, following their remixes of "Take Me Home" by production trio Cash Cash, and her debut solo single, "I Can't Stop Drinking About You".